 The Wells Fargo Home Rebate card returns a strong 3% rebate for purchases at gas stations, groceries and drug stores, but only for the first six months after opening an account.
 After that, all purchases receive only 1% cash back.
-In contrast, Capital One recently introduced its Quicksilver card that offers 1.5% cash back on all purchases.
+In contrast, Capital One Quicksilver card offers 1.5% cash back on all purchases.

 Is loan repayment the best use of your cash-back rewards?

 In most instances, consumers are right to avoid debt and repay their loans as quickly as possible.
 Nevertheless, there are times when it makes more sense to invest money.
 For example, many homeowners received extremely low interest rates in the past few years and can now earn higher rates of return on their investments than they are saving on interest payments.
 The fact that taxpayers can deduct interest from most home mortgages and some student loans further reduces the savings generated by early repayment.
 Furthermore, the Fidelity Rewards American Express card offers 2% cash back as payments towards qualifying investment accounts in their brokerage.
 This is double the rate of the Wells Fargo Home Rebate card.

 Are you disciplined enough to make additional loan payments?